Alice Cooper hasn’t changed much in the four decades he’s been strutting the stage, but it’s not because he’s held on to his youthful good looks.

 His peers were heavy drinkers, and Cooper joined in.
 Cooper was soon drinking daily from dawn until dusk.
 He didn’t drink on stage or while working, but he maintained a constant low-level buzz otherwise.
 He eventually graduated from beer to hard liquor.

 But after years of abuse, alcohol began taking its toll on him.

-“I was drinking with Jim Morrison and Jimi Hendrix and trying to keep up with Keith Moon and they all died at 27,” he told the New York Post in an interview.
+“I was drinking with Jim Morrison and Jimi Hendrix and trying to keep up with Keith Moon, and they all died at 27,” he told the New York Post in an interview.

-Cooper may play a demon on stage, but he’s really a saint.
+Cooper may play a demon on stage, but he’s a saint.
 He reads the Bible daily and is active in his local church.
 You won’t ever hear him preaching from a pulpit, but he doesn’t shy away from discussing his faith and his life speaks pretty loudly on the night he fell deeply in love with his wife.
 Decades later, they remain smitten with each other.
 That and their faith keep them grounded.

-Anybody who has ever been married knows that maintaining a healthy marriage takes moxie, and the Coopers both have it.
+Maintaining a healthy marriage takes moxie, and the Coopers both have it.